rxvt/s3fetch/README.md

   bucket/`

 Options:
   --region TEXT           Bucket region.
 Defaults to 'us-east-1'.
   -d, --debug             Enable debug output.
   --download-dir TEXT     Download directory.
 Defaults to current directory.
   --regex TEXT            Filter list of available objects by regex.
   --threads INTEGER       Number of threads to use.
 Defaults to core count.
-  --dry-run            Don't download objects.
+  --dry-run, --list-only  List objects only, do not download.
-  --delimiter TEXT     Specify the directory delimiter.
-Defaults to '/' -q, --quiet          Don't print to stdout.
+  --delimiter TEXT        Specify the "directory" delimiter.
+Defaults to '/'.
+  -q, --quiet             Don't print to stdout.
+  --version               Print out version information.
   --help                  Show this message and exit.
 ```

 ## Examples: